FionaLin13/backup.github.ioo/_pages/about.md

 **I excel at thinking across disciplines, and I’m always looking for new ways to bridge physical and digital systems**.
 I have experience in mechanical design, electronics, embedded systems, and autonomy.
 I am comfortable both in the machine shop and in my IDE.

-**I am interested in roles such as Robotics Engineer, Mechatronics Engineer, Control Systems Engineer, and Field Engineer**.
+**I am interested in roles such as Mechanical Engineer, Robotics Engineer, Mechatronics Engineer, Control Systems Engineer, and Field Engineer**.
 But I’m also open to breaking into new fields and tackling new challenges.

 Outside of engineering, I love solving puzzles and learning new ideas from others.
 I also love any chance to use my maker chops to enrich life, such as sewing, crocheting, baking, or making furniture.